Fewer competitors, new categories at OT Days chili cookoff

 Around two dozen individual cooks participated, with most of them cooking in multiple categories.

-“We’re missing a lot of faces,” Scottsbluff resident Scott Harris said, “but we’ve got a few new faces, too,”
+“We’re missing a lot of faces, but we’ve got a few new faces, too,” Scottsbluff resident Scott Harris said.

 Harris has been cooking chili competitively for more than 20 years.